Contra Unit: Return to MLW (2024-present)

-Championship pursuits (2024-present)

-Suzuki and Kwon would then defeat CozyMax to win the MLW World Tag Team Championships at Summer of the Beasts on August 29.
-At One Shot on December 5, 2024, Kwon and Suzuki lost the MLW World Tag Team Championship to CozyMax and at the same event, Krügger defeated the debuting Babathunder.
-After the match, Krügger invited Babathunder to join Contra Unit, which he accepted.

-On January 11, 2025 at Kings of Colosseum, Krügger defeated Matthew Justice, Mr. Thomas, Brett Ryan Gosselin and Akira to win the Gravity Gramble contract for a future MLW World Heavyweight Championship match at any time of his choosing.
+On January 11, 2025, at Kings of Colosseum, Krügger defeated Matthew Justice, Mr. Thomas, Brett Ryan Gosselin and Akira to win the Gravity Gramble contract for a future MLW World Heavyweight Championship match at any time of his choosing.
+On January 25 at Reloaded, Suzuki lost to Tom Lawlor, which was Suzuki's last appearance in MLW and as a member of Contra Unit.
 On April 5 at Battle Riot VII, Kwon and Krügger entered the Battle Riot match but were eliminated by Alex Hammerstone and Rob Van Dam and eventual winner Matt Riddle respectively, thus failing to win the MLW World Heavyweight Championship in the process.
 On May 20, Kai left MLW and thus was silently removed from Contra Unit.
-At War Chamber on June 9, Krügger and Babathunder defeated Filthy Bros (Matt Riddle and Tom Lawlor) in a Chicago Street Fight.
+At War Chamber on June 6, Krügger and Babathunder defeated Filthy Bros (Matt Riddle and Tom Lawlor) in a Chicago Street Fight, which was Babathunder's final appearance in MLW.
 On August 9 at Blood and Thunder, Kwon was knocked out of the Opera Cup in the first round by Místico.
 At Fightland on September 14, Kwon failed to win the MLW World Middleweight Championship against Templario while Krügger defeated previous champion Riddle and Donovan Dijak to win the MLW World Heavyweight Championship after cashing his Gravity Gramble contract.
+On October 4 at Slaughterhouse, Krügger defeated C.W.
+Anderson, Brock Anderson, Mr. Thomas, Matthew Justice and Chris Adonis in a Chamber of Horrors match to retain the MLW World Heavyweight Championship.
+At Symphony of Horrors on October 25, Krügger and Riddle failed to win the MLW World Tag Team Championship from The Skyscrapers (Donovan Dijak and Bishop Dyer).
+On November 20 at MLW x Don Gato Tequila: Lucha de los Muertos, Kwon failed to win the MLW World Middleweight Championship in a three-way match against defending champion Templario and Guerrero Maya Jr., while Krügger retained the MLW World Heavyweight Championship in a Bunkhouse match against Brock Anderson.
+On December 29, Krügger left Contra Unit.

+On January 29, 2026, at Battle Riot VIII, Kushida joined Contra Unit after turning heel on Templario, Simon Gotch and Babathunder returned for one night only to attack Mads Krule Krügger, and Kananga joined Contra Unit.
+On the June 6 episode MLW Fusion, Okumura joined Contra Unit.
+On the July 18 episode of Fusion, Big Damo joined Contra Unit.
+On the August 1 episode of Fusion, Samael made his return to MLW, attacking Krügger before rejoining Contra Unit revealing himself as the mysterious Serpent, who is the supposed mastermind of Contra Unit.
+On the August 15 episode of Fusion, Kananga was repackaged under the new ring name Jumbo and removed all association with Contra, marking his departure.
+On the September 24, 2026 episode of Fusion, Masha was introduced as the newest member of Contra.